Thimlich Ohinga: Builders and inhabitants

 Accurate dating of the site remains inconclusive.
 Quatz flakes of the late stone age type have been found on the site and presumed to predate it.
 Some debate exists with regard to the origin and builders of Thimlich Ohinga and the other stone walled settlements.
 However, given that all current historical, linguistic and genetic evidence indicates that a high degree of population movement and admixture occurred in pre-colonial and colonial times, simple inferences to the ethnic or linguistic identity of the builders of this site are tenuous at best.
 Archaeological and historical studies have concluded that the original builders and later inhabitants maintained a pastoral tradition where cattle played a key role in the economy.
 These studies also conclude that sociopolitical organisation also played a crucial role in the establishment of Thimlich Ohinga and other surrounding fortified structures.

 The sites were occupied in waves.
 Oral histories suggest that the earliest inhabitants were a Bantu speaking people prior to the migration of Nilotic speaking groups.
-Some sources suggest that the proto-Gusii/Kuria or proto-Luhya inhabited the Thimlich Ohinga area.
-Migrants from Uganda, Rwanda, Sudan, and Burundi are believed to have also made their way through the area, some of whom ended up going south into Tanzania.
 Archaeological and ethnographic analysis of the sites has shown that the spatial organisation most closely resembles the layout of traditional Luo homesteads.
 For example, Luo homesteads are circular with a focal meeting point adjacent to a central livestock enclosure, a pattern observable in Thimlich Ohinga.
 Pottery recovered on the sites also demonstrate specific decorative patterns commonly found among Western Nilotic speakers (Luo) and not among Bantu speakers.
 These findings suggest that the inhabitants of these structures also contributed to the ancestry of present day inhabitants of the area who identify as members of the Luo community.
 For reasons yet unknown, Thimlich Ohinga was abandoned by the original builders.
 Over time, other communities moved into the area in the period between the 15th and the 19th centuries and those who lived within the complexes maintained them by repairing and modifying the structures.
 The re-occupation and repair did not interfere with the preservation of the structures.
 The site was vacated for the last time during the first half of the twentieth century as the colonial administration established peace and order in the region.
 The families living in the enclosures moved out into individual homesteads using euphorbia instead of stone as fencing material.
 A shift in mindset occurred as the local community moved from a communal living set-up to a more individualistic one.